Firmly established and difficult or unlikely to change

 “After a refreshing holiday, it was time to settle down to work again.”

-Past tense for to allay or make less intense
+Past tense for to state explicitly

 Past tense for to stay or rent accommodation at a place